DiscordDigital/AltCheck-Reborn/README.md

 2. Extract the zip file and name the folder "imobiledevice", make sure this folder is next to the AltCheck-Reborn.ps1 file.
 3. Start PowerShell and type: Get-ExecutionPolicy\
 If it doesn't output "RemoteSigned", you have to change it with "Set-ExecutionPolicy RemoteSigned".
+4. Run "Unblock-File .\Altcheck-Reborn.ps1".
-4. Navigate with the PowerShell to the AltCheck-Reborn.ps1 file and run it once to see if it executes. ".\AltCheck-Reborn.ps1"\
+5. Navigate with the PowerShell to the AltCheck-Reborn.ps1 file and run it once to see if it executes. ".\AltCheck-Reborn.ps1"\
 When you get a prompt, make sure to "Always trust", so you can automate the launching of this file without confirmation every time.
-5. Either create shortcuts yourself, or create two scheduled tasks.\
+6. Either create shortcuts yourself, or create two scheduled tasks.\
 For scheduled tasks you have to launch the PowerShell script with following arguments:\
 <path of AltCheck-Reborn.ps1> -Mode serviceMonitor\
 <path of AltCheck-Reborn.ps1> -Mode checkAltServer
-6. Always launch PowerShell as Administrator or elevated privileges, otherwise service restarts won't work.
+7. Always launch PowerShell as Administrator or elevated privileges, otherwise service restarts won't work.

 ## Windows Firewall
 For best results you may want to disable your Windows Firewall.\